Twin1dev/FNAndroid-Archive/README.md

 Crunnie Made The Logo And Made The IOS Archive Wich Gave Me inspiration To Make This Android Archive Shady Made The SSL Bypass Guide
 Lawin Made LawinServer

-# Alternative Link

-The direct link to all Android builds is [here.](shorturl.at/bAL18)